AntonNuzhdin/DDPM_EFDL_hw1/README.md

 | modeling/unet.py          | 68    | 0    | 100%  |
 | **TOTAL**                 | 132   | 0    | 100%  |

+---

-- add hydra configuration and reformat the main.py for convenient usage with hydra
+- Added Hydra configuration and reformatted `main.py` for convenient usage with Hydra.
-- add logger/writer.py with convenient wandb class for logging of the experiments
+- Added `logger/writer.py` with a convenient `wandb` class for logging experiments.
-- integrated the DVC and configure it with hydra
+- Integrated DVC and configured it with Hydra.